red-freak/modular-monolith-laravel-env/README.md

 > This Package is still work in progress!

 > **Warning**
-> currently this package is not functional!
+> The package is basically functional, but there is no logic to handle the files in a repo.

 # Modular Monolith Laravel Env
 The task of this package is to manage module dotnev-files used by the Laravel integration of [phpdotenv](https://github.com/vlucas/phpdotenv).